 Finally, the final adverse action notice should advise the applicant that he or she has the right to dispute or correct any inaccurate information that was furnished by the CRA and to obtain a free copy of the report within 60 days.

-A qualified CRA like iprospectcheck offers background checks that comply with all of the requirements of the FCRA as well as the laws and regulations of individual states, including ban-the-box laws.
+A qualified CRA like iprospectcheck offers background checks that comply with all of the requirements of the FCRA as well as the laws and regulations of individual states.

 Starting the process by choosing an FCRA-compliant background check company like iprospectcheck can help you to streamline the process and ensure that you are fully complying with the law during every step.